Our Diary is subject to change, so please revisit regularly to keep up to date .

-A club for beginners, keen amateurs, and interested photographers looking to share the world of image creation with like-minded people.
+A photographic club for beginners, keen amateurs, and all interested photographers looking to share the world of image creation with like-minded people.
+Based in Wolverhampton.

 Everyone at our photographic club, including the existing members are concerned with your enjoyment and development in the art of digital image creation.
 No matter what camera you use, and you don't even need a camera for membership at the start, you can use a club camera.
 It's you that is important in our club.